ghc/ghc/testsuite/tests/simplCore/T9646/readme.txt

 GHC < 7.10.3 was failing to perform eta reduction deterministically.

-Compiling this code now (2016/03/16) under ghc-7.8.4 and git HEAD shows that ghc-7.8.4 produces more complicated code, with a number of extra lambadas which are completely absent in the fast version.
+Compiling this code now (2016/03/16) under ghc-7.8.4 and git HEAD shows that ghc-7.8.4 produces more complicated code, with a number of extra lambdas which are completely absent in the fast version.

 Git HEAD current produces: